Mises Institute: History

 The Mises Institute was founded in 1982 by Lew Rockwell, who was chief of staff to Texas Republican Congressman Ron Paul; previously Rockwell had been editor for the conservative Arlington House Publishers and had worked for the far-right John Birch Society and the traditionalist Hillsdale College.
-Rockwell received the blessing of Margit von Mises during a meeting at the Russian Tea Room in New York City, and she was named the first chairman of the board.
+Rockwell received the blessing of Margit von Mises (Ludwig's widow) during a meeting at the Russian Tea Room in New York City, and she was named the first chairman of the board.
 According to Rockwell, the institute was meant to promote the contributions of Ludwig von Mises, who he feared was being ignored by libertarian institutions financed by Charles Koch and David Koch.
 As recounted by Justin Raimondo, Rockwell said he received a phone call from George Pearson, of the Koch Foundation, who had said that Mises was too radical to name an organization after or promote.

 The original academic vice president of the Mises Institute was Murray Rothbard, an influential right-wing libertarian activist and writer who had studied under Ludwig von Mises; Rothbard was a leading figure in the development of anarcho-capitalism and had also been a Cato Institute co-founder.
 Ron Paul, the Texas Republican congressman who would later run for president of the United States, was named a distinguished counselor and assisted with early fundraising.
 A timber company owner also contributed funds.

 Judge John V. Denson assisted in the Mises Institute becoming established at the campus of Auburn University.
 Auburn was already home to some Austrian economists, including Roger Garrison.
 The Mises Institute was affiliated with the Auburn University Business School until 1998 when the institute established its own building across the street from campus.